dags-/SpongeMD/README.md

 #### Content
 The content is the visible text to which color, style, and action parameters will be applied.
-Content can include nested statements that have different parameters applied to the surround text.
+Content can include nested statements that have different parameters applied to them than the surrounding text.
 Notation characters (such as an open bracket '[') should be back-slash escaped `\[`, or encapsulated within [backticks](http://superuser.com/questions/254076/how-do-i-type-the-tick-and-backtick-characters-on-windows) `` ` `` to tell the parser to render it as normal text rather than to interpret as part of a statement.